 2. Choose real weaknesses for your job interview

-Don’t lie about your weaknesses or use a cop-out answer like “I’m too much of a perfectionist.”
-Not only will this show you haven’t put thought into the question, but you’ll also come across as insincere.
+Saying you don’t have any weaknesses or giving a cop-out answer like “I’m too much of a perfectionist” indicates you haven’t put thought into the question and makes you come across as insincere.

 Instead, you should be upfront about an area that you’d like to improve on.
 Ideally, talk about a soft skill that you want to improve.
 Soft skills are the attributes and personality traits that passively influence your work, like your organizational skills or teamwork skills.